 If this is of interest then please contact us for prices, your deposit will then be calculated at 30% of your total holiday cost.

-Getting ready for four days of mountain biking in fairly full-on, remote locations can be a major task.
+Getting ready for four days of mountain biking is fairly full-on, remote locations can be a major task.
 These notes will help everybody know what to expect from the trip.
 If there’s anything else you need to know, or want to check, please don’t hesitate to ask.

 Please note that this is totally dependent upon the weather and trail conditions and could alter considerably.
 We will duscuss all this in the morning on day 1.
 Accommodation is available for the night before day 1.

 Riding distance: Various